G-Node/nixpy/docs/source/tagging.rst

 1. The recorded system’s response before, during, and after the stimulus.
-2. The time span, the stimulus was on.
+2. The time span the stimulus was on.

 In the *NIX* data model *Tag* entities are used to tag regions in a *DataArray*.
 For this, the *Tag* refers to the *DataArray* and stores